slychief/ismir2018_tutorial/README.md

 If you want to follow the tutorials by actually executing the code on your computer, please [install first the pre-requisites](#installation-of-pre-requisites) as described below.

-After that, to run the tutorials go into the `mlprague2018_tutorial` folder and start from the command line:
+After that, to run the tutorials go into the `ismir2018_tutorial` folder and start from the command line:

 `jupyter notebook`

-# Installation of Pre-requisites
+## Installation of Pre-requisites

-## Install Python 3.x
+### Install Python 3.x

 Note: On most Mac and Linux systems Python is already pre-installed.
 Check with `python --version` on the command line whether you have Python 3.x installed.

 Otherwise install Python 3.5 from https://www.python.org/downloads/release/python-350/

+We recommend to install the Anaconda Python Distribution due to coverage of scientific Python libraries (most of the libs required in this tutorial are already included): https://www.anaconda.com/download/

 ## Install Python libraries: